NVIDIA/Diversity-Sampling/README.md

 # Diversity Sampling

-**TODO**:
-- Share the data
-- Package the code, improve requirements.txt (?)

 ## Introduction

-This repository provides a GPU-compatible implementation of a Coreset sampler.
+This repository provides a GPU-accelerated implementation of a Coreset sampler.

 ### Coreset Sampler